-If you own a hummer or those big SUVs with large wheels, then you are familiar with how gasoline can cause large dents in your wallet.
+If you own a Hummer or those big SUVs with big wheels, then you know how gasoline can cause big dents in your wallet.

-Now, imagine driving for 100 miles on a gallon of gasoline.
+Now imagine driving 100 miles on a gallon of gasoline.

-But, that is what Tom Ogle had in mind when he created a device that replaced the carburetor in many internal combustion engines with one that achieved 100 mpg.
-Tom Ogle, however, did not live long to enough to commercial his idea and transform the automobile industry.
+But this is exactly what Tom Ogle had in mind when he developed a device that replaced the carburetor in many internal combustion engines with a device that reached 100 mpg.
+However, Tom Ogle did not live long enough to commercialize his idea and change the automobile industry.

-He died young – at 24 – under questionable circumstances, but the Tom Ogle engine has always generated heated debate among automobile enthusiasts.
+He died young, at the age of 24, under questionable circumstances, but the Tom Ogle engine has always provoked heated debate among car enthusiasts.

-Tom Ogle tried his innovation on a 1970 Ford Galaxie and proofed to the world that a 427hp V8 can do 100 mpg.
-What was shocking was he tried his invention on the 4,000-pound car.
-Imagine how much fuel efficiency one could achieve in a lighter car.
+Tom Ogle tried his innovation on a 1970 Ford Galaxy, proving to the world that a 427hp V8 can produce 100mpg.
+What was shocking was that he tested his invention on the 4,000-pound car.
+Imagine how much fuel efficiency you could achieve with a lighter car.

-Tom Ogle engine used a black box filter instead of the carburetor and fuel pump common in most internal combustion engines.
-Vaporized gasoline was injected directly into the combustion chambers instead of it being liquid.
-Many scientists were taken back by Tom’s invention, and his Galaxie was checked for hidden fuel tanks, but none were found.
+Tom Ogle’s engine used a black box filter instead of the carburetor and fuel pump that are common in most internal combustion engines.
+Vaporized gasoline was injected directly into the combustion chambers instead of being liquid.
+Many scientists were taken back by Tom’s invention, and his Galaxie was searched for hidden fuel tanks, but none were found.

-When pressed further how he came up with the invention, Tom was very candid attributing his fuel-efficient engine to an idea he had while operating a lawnmower.
-During this time, he accidentally created a hole in the lawn mower.
-He was forced to use a vacuum line that runs from the carburetor inlet to the engine.
-He was able to run his lawnmower without the need for a carburetor.
-What was more shocking was the fact that the lawn mower could run for 96 hours with fuel from its small tank.
+When asked further how he came up with the invention, Tom openly attributed his fuel-efficient engine to an idea he had while operating a lawnmower.
+During this time he accidentally created a hole in the mower.
+He was forced to use a vacuum line that led from the carburetor inlet to the engine.
+He was able to run his lawnmower without a carburetor.
+What was even more shocking was the fact that the lawnmower could run for 96 hours on fuel from its small tank.

-This discovery led Tom Ogle to try out his ideas on the automobile engine.
-However, the engine tanks collapsed without the carburetor, and the car was slow – doing an average of 20 mph at 8 miles per gallon.
-This changed when he noticed that the gas tank was freezing – like ice cubes – he decided to use heater coils to heat the gas tank.
-This led to the car doing 100 miles on a gallon.
+This discovery prompted Tom Ogle to try out his ideas on the car engine.
+However, the engine tanks collapsed without the carburetor, and the car was slow; it averaged 20 miles per hour at 8 miles per gallon.
+This changed when he noticed that the gas tank was freezing – like ice cubes – and he decided to use heating coils to heat the gas tank.
+This caused the car to go 100 miles per gallon.

-From there the sky was the limit for Tom Ogle engine.
-Every investor that he approached was convinced that his idea will bring fuel efficiency and Tom would end up being a billionaire.
-The only issue was who would take control of the patents – every investor was interested in taking a large piece of the cake.
-This, however, did not go as planned, Tom Ogle later died under mysterious circumstances, and his invention lost traction with time.
+From then on, the sky was the limit for Tom Ogle’s engine.
+Every investor he approached was convinced that his idea would bring fuel efficiency and Tom would end up being a billionaire.
+The only question was who would take control of the patents: every investor was interested in getting a big piece of the pie.
+However, this did not go as planned, Tom Ogle died later under mysterious circumstances, and his invention lost ground over time.